-In the second segment (begins at 11:08), Fisher visits with Bruce Buzbee, founder and CEO of Roots Magic, an ancestral database program that has unique funneling abilities with numerous partners you know well.
+In the second segment, Fisher visits with Bruce Buzbee, founder and CEO of Roots Magic, an ancestral database program that has unique funneling abilities with numerous partners you know well.
 How does it “funnel” and from (and to) whom?
 Bruce will explain, as well as give you a glimpse into the not so distant future of Roots Magic.

-Next, Fisher visits with Lindsay Fulton (starts at 24:45), Director of Research Services, at NEHGS.
+Next, Fisher visits with Lindsay Fulton, Director of Research Services, at NEHGS.
 Lindsay, a self-proclaimed “nerd,” explains how J.K.
 Rowling uses genealogical research and real (deceased) people, to create the back stories for her characters in Harry Potter as well as the upcoming film, “Fantastic Beasts and Where To Find Them.”
 Lindsay will explain how you can use these same techniques to write your own family story, either as completely factual or as “historic fiction.”

 That’s all this week on Extreme Genes, America’s Family History Show!

 Host: Scott Fisher with guest David Allen Lambert

 Segment 1 Episode 150